PriyankaMane-Hub/Automotive-HVAC-Control-System-Simulink-Stateflow-MIL-Testing/README.md

  # 🌬️ Automotive HVAC Control System | Simulink + Stateflow + MIL Testing

 ## 📌 Project Overview
 This project involves the development of an HVAC (Heating, Ventilation, and Air Conditioning) control system for vehicle cabins using a Model-Based Design approach in MATLAB/Simulink.
-Starting with a clear understanding of system functionality, I created structured system requirements that drove the development of a bus-based Simulink model integrated with Stateflow for logic control.
+Starting with a clear understanding of system functionality, created structured system requirements that drove the development of a bus-based Simulink model integrated with Stateflow for logic control.
 Each requirement was linked to specific test case scenarios, and the system was validated using Model-in-the-Loop (MIL) simulations to ensure functional accuracy under various operational conditions.
 HVAC systems play a vital role in enhancing passenger comfort, maintaining driver alertness, and ensuring visibility through effective defogging and climate control.
 As vehicles become more intelligent and energy-efficient, precise HVAC control is essential for both thermal management and user experience.

 ---